sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [ESDC OSS Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed ar ESDC EARB on March 16th 2020, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.
 It is also to provide a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
+Some short term recommendations are:

-- Define and focuse on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+.
+- Define and focus on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+;
-- Implement a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community.
+- Implement a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community; and
-- Establish an OSS Program Office with an OSS Management Compliance Officer to take on the responsibility and further define the process and reporting requirements to be able to recognize and address circumstances that arise from license auditing and compliance conditions.
+- Establish an OSS Program Office to take on the responsibility and further define the process and reporting requirements.

 ## 4 Goals and Outcomes